barbarossa12/sht3x-dis-arduino-lib/README.md

 This device supports 7bit I2C addresses.
 Schematic diagram to connect the sensor to the ESP-32 dev module or an Arduino is shown below.

-// create a basic schematic diagram and embed it here

 ## Examples